 DIY Water Bead Sensory Play

 Introduce the kids to water bead sensory play.
 These tiny beads are a fantastic way to engage their senses, and I find it incredibly calming to run my hands through them too.
+If they enjoy this, there are plenty of other water sensory play ideas to explore.

 Homemade Water Xylophone